BrickGrass/dither/README.md

 ## Dither
 **-d** or **--dither** </br>
 The name of the dithering algorithm you wish to use.
+The default will be bayer dithering.
 Available choices:
 1. **bayer** or **b**
 2. **yliluoma** or **y**